ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

             print(episode)

             # The `EnvRunner` class that collects the episode in question.
-            # This used to be a `RolloutWorker`, now on the new stack, this is either a
+            # This class used to be a `RolloutWorker`.
+On the new stack, this class is either a
             # `SingleAgentEnvRunner` or a `MultiAgentEnvRunner` holding the gymnasium Env,
-            # the RLModule, and the 2 connector pipelines (env-to-module and module-to-env).
+            # the RLModule, and the 2 connector pipelines, env-to-module and module-to-env.
             print(env_runner)

-            # The MetricsLogger object on the EnvRunner (documentation is wip).
+            # The MetricsLogger object on the EnvRunner (documentation is a WIP).
             print(metrics_logger.peek("episode_return_mean", default=0.0))

-            # The gymnasium env used for sample collection.
-Note that this may be a
+            # The gymnasium env that sample collection uses.
+Note that this env may be a
             # gymnasium.vector.VectorEnv.
             print(env)

-            # The env index (in case of a vector env) that handles the `episode`.
+            # The env index, in case of a vector env, that handles the `episode`.
             print(env_index)

-            # The RLModule used on this EnvRunner.
-Note that this may be a "plain" (single-agent)
+            # The RL Module that this EnvRunner uses.
+Note that this module may be a "plain", single-agent
-            # `RLModule` or a `MultiRLModule` (in the multi-agent case).
+            # `RLModule`, or a `MultiRLModule` in the multi-agent case.
             print(rl_module)

     # Change similarly: